What are INTACS CORNEAL IMPLANTS?

 Wang Vision Institute performed the first Intacs in the nation for advanced keratoconus.

-At Wang Vision Institute, our team of skilled ophthalmologists is pleased to provide patients with a range of solutions to better their vision and quality of life, one of which being Intacs corneal implants.
+At our center, our team of skilled ophthalmologists is pleased to provide patients with a range of solutions to better their vision and quality of life, one of which being Intacs corneal implants.
 Intacs are tiny, crescent-shaped devices that are roughly the size of a fingertip.
 When implanted, they serve to create a more dome-like shape to the cornea by flattening the area.
 This allows light to enter the eye easier, which encourages better vision.

 After Intacs, individuals will still require vision correction with glasses or contact lenses, even after their keratoconus has been addressed.
 Intacs can make wearing contacts possible for men and women who were unable to use them before and may even reduce myopia (nearsightedness) in other patients.
 If you live in or near Nashville, TN, contact our premier ocular center to schedule your comprehensive exam and make sure your eyes are in their best health.